Quantrill's Raiders: Lawrence massacre

 Lawrence was the historic base of operations for abolitionist and Jayhawker organizations.
 Pro-slavery forces also operated in the area, as both sides tried to gain power to determine whether Kansas would allow slavery.
 During the period of border warfare (1855–1861), the region became known as "Bleeding Kansas" in the press.
 During the Civil War, Jayhawkers continued their raids into western Missouri, where slavery was concentrated in the area known as Little Dixie along the Missouri River.
 Robberies, theft, arson, and murders of citizens were committed by both sides.

 In August 1863, Union authorities assigned to the so-called District of the Border were frustrated by the hit-and-run tactics of Quantrill's guerrillas, particularly the aid provided by Confederate sympathizers in western Missouri border counties.
 Authorities began imprisoning the female members of the known guerrillas' families, with the intent of banishing them.
 The females, some teenagers, were jailed in Kansas City, Missouri, in makeshift jails, including the house on Grand Street in which local artist George Caleb Bingham kept his studio.
 The Union soldiers enlarged the space on the first floor by removing supporting beams.
 As a result, the structure collapsed, maiming and killing several women.
-The deaths of the women outraged the pro-Southern guerrillas.
+The deaths of the women outraged the pro-Southern guerrillas, as they were close, familial, relations to Quantrill and his men.

 Calling for revenge, Quantrill organized a unified partisan raid on Lawrence although there is evidence that the raid had been planned before the collapse.
 Co-ordinating across vast distances, small bands of partisans rode across 50 mi of open prairie to rendezvous on Mount Oread in the early morning hours before the raid.
 Quantrill's men burned a quarter of the town's buildings and killed at least 150 men and boys.
 One of the main targets of the raid, abolitionist U.S. Sen. Jim Lane, escaped by fleeing into corn fields.
 The Lawrence raid was the most deadly and infamous operation of Missouri's Confederate guerrillas.